Sandwich and Pegwell Bay

 About the reserve

-This complex mosaic of habitats, including Kent's only ancient dune pasture, hosts much rare flora and fauna.
-Passage Spring migrants of the feathered variety stop for the breeding season - species such as Nightingale can be heard singing their strong and loud song, and cuckoos can be heard from the treetops signalling their territories, as well as the many warbler species - all creating a wall of birdsong to fill the ears!
+This complex mosaic of habitats, including Kent's only ancient dune pasture, hosts many rare plants and animals.
+Passage Spring migrants of the feathered variety stop for the breeding season - species such as Nightingale can be heard singing their loud and melodious song, and cuckoos can be heard from the treetops signalling their territories, as well as the many warbler species - all creating a wall of birdsong to delight the ears!

 In Summer, Ringed Plover will return to Sandwich Bay to nest on the shingle beach, and hopefully, Little Tern's will make a come back here too!
 Butterflies flit around the wildflowers and duneland flora, such as the lizard orchids and sea holly.